Blue = Elaine Lewis

 MC: This is the book I’m most proud of.
 It’s the book I wish I’d had when I was pregnant.
 It was a deeply cathartic, therapeutic experience that made me write this book.
 When I got the first copy in the mail?
 You know, the publishers send you a pristine copy — I happened to have a day off.
 Well I made a big pot of tea, I took to my sofa, and I actually read it cover to cover and I cried my little heart out.
 I could feel that now women had something to help them, should they need it, through their pregnancies.
 I thought, “I can die now!
 I’ve done what I came here to do!”

-EL: Wait a minute!
-Didn’t you come here to do this interview?
+EL: And I thought you came here to do this interview!

 MC: You are too funny!
 The thing people most often say about the Mother and Baby book is, “I feel you’re here, holding my hand, talking to me.”
 Also – the practical help is so – helpful, even if I don’t use the homeopathic solutions the other suggestions have been tremendously helpful.
 But, I’m very distressed right now with the way homeopathy is being attacked in the world.
 Are you folks keeping up with it?
 You’re following what’s going on in England?